 Conclusion

-While chlorine’s disinfectant properties play a vital role in keeping our water safe, it’s essential to remain informed about potential risks.
-Water treatment authorities continuously monitor and regulate chlorine levels to ensure safe drinking water for homes.
-However, to be on the safer side, it is always great to explore water filtration options or consult healthcare professionals to address specific health concerns related to chlorine exposure.
+Water treatment authorities constantly monitor and manage chlorine levels to provide safe drinking water for homes.
+However, to be on the safer side, look into water filtration alternatives or check with healthcare professionals about specific health risks associated with chlorine exposure.